 21.1.
-Eligible Investors
+Professional Investors

-The sale of Shares is restricted to Eligible Investors.
+The sale of Shares is restricted to Professional Investors.

-The SICAV will not issue Shares to investors which may not be considered as Eligible Investors.
-Furthermore, the SICAV will not give its approval to any transfer of Shares that would result in an investor, not qualifying as an Eligible Investor, becoming a Shareholder of the SICAV.
-The SICAV, at its full discretion, will refuse the issue or transfer of Shares if there is not sufficient evidence that the investor to which the Shares are sold or transferred to is an Eligible Investor.
+The SICAV will not issue Shares to investors which may not be considered as Professional Investors.
+Furthermore, the SICAV will not give its approval to any transfer of Shares that would result in an investor, not qualifying as a Professional Investor, becoming a Shareholder of the SICAV.
+The SICAV, at its full discretion, will refuse the issue or transfer of Shares if there is not sufficient evidence that the investor to which the Shares are sold or transferred to is a Professional Investor.

-Eligible Investors subscribing in their own name, but on behalf of a third party, must certify that such subscription is made on behalf of an Eligible Investor as aforesaid and the SICAV may require at its sole discretion, evidence that the beneficial owner of the Shares is an Eligible Investor.
+Professional Investors subscribing in their own name, but on behalf of a third party, must certify that such subscription is made on behalf of a Professional Investor as aforesaid and the SICAV may require at its sole discretion, evidence that the beneficial owner of the Shares is a Professional Investor.